queenslaynaila/Save-up-backend/README.md

 ### 1. Initiate Password Reset

 - **Route**: `POST /initiate-password`
+- **Description**: .
-- **Description**: Initiates the password reset process by generating a reset token and sending it to the user's phone number via SMS.
+- **Request Body**:This endpoint initiates the process for resetting a user's password.
+It verifies the user's identity through their phone number and a security answer provided by the user.
-- **Request Body**:
   - `phoneNo` (string, required): The phone number of the user requesting password reset.
+  - `securityAnswer` (string, required): The security answer provided by the user.

 - **Response**:
   - Status Code: `200 OK`
   - Body: